local rules

 Players may now take a two-shot penalty drop on the fairway no nearer to the hole where the ball last crossed the fairway, rather than going back to position of last played shot.

-Penalty areas replace water hazards, you can move loose impediments, ground your club and take practice swings in penalty areas without penalty, just as you can on the fairway or in the rough.
+Penalty areas replace water hazards, you can move loose impediments, ground your club, and take practice swings in Penalty Areas without penalty, just as you can on the fairway or in the rough.
+Penalty Areas are defined by red stakes and where red lines are in existence.

 To be used where designated (under penalty of one shot) unless stated as free drop zone.